Mandated Predictability Jeopardizes Workplace Flexibility

 Opponents argue that mandating scheduling requirements will limit an employer’s flexibility to accommodate employee requests for time off, limit offers of additional hours for employees who seek or want to work more, and significantly increase the cost of doing business.
-This national debate between predictability versus flexibility will continue to be a policy consideration in California in 2017.
-Predictable Scheduling
+This national debate about the benefits of predictable scheduling will continue to be a policy consideration in California in 2018.

 Related Issue Page:

 Protect employers’ rights to organize, direct and manage their companies’ employees in an efficient, safe and productive manner.

 Protected employers’ ability to manage workplace in 2017 by:

 - Leading coalition that secured multiple sets of amendments that clarified language ambiguities and reduced burden on employers under existing regulations on the use of criminal history in employment decisions (AB 1008).

 - Winning amendments to limit employer liability and administrative burdens in legislation that otherwise put employers in a no-win situation between federal immigration enforcement and state enforcement (AB 450).